adospinoiu/React_Drag_and_Drop/README (GitHub Crated Blank).md

 #5 Information captured using useState and useRef to capture while <div> is being dragged, what position it is dragged to, and lastly, need to capture which position it is release on

 #6 Code now handles the drag and drop within the same group, but also within different groups

+#7 Code is now complete.
+Need alot more practice and understanding.